 January 26, 2011 |

 The challenge now is making "The King's Speech" into the lingua franca.
 With a dozen Oscar nominations under its belt, the movie's executive producer and distributor Harvey Weinstein is ready to unleash a new marketing strategy that aims to rope in more movie-going commoners who normally wouldn't go near a historical drama about a British king.
-FOR THE RECORD: "The King's Speech": An article in the Jan.
-26 Calendar section about efforts by executive producer Harvey Weinstein to broaden the audience for "The King's Speech," including considering alterations to win the film a lower rating, said Weinstein last year unsuccessfully appealed the Motion Picture Assn.
+The plans involve a potentially risky decision: re-editing the movie to excise course language and secure a lower rating that will open "The King's Speech" to a broader audience.

 December 16, 2010 |